aditya-jagdev/Classifying-Art-for-an-Art-Museum/README.md

 * Sculpture:4

 ## Approach used and results achieved
-Detailed approach notes can be found [here](https://github.com/aditya-jagdev/Classifying-Art-for-an-Art-Museum/blob/main/Approach%20Notes.md)
+Detailed approach notes can be found [here](https://github.com/aditya-jagdev/Classifying-Art-for-an-Art-Museum/blob/main/Approach%20Notes.md). <br>
 Using a fine tuned VGG16 model, an F1 score of 0.95 was achieved on the holdout set.

 The classification report is as follows: